Allen-Tildesley/examples/README.md

-which means that it is quite efficient, and widely used, so it is easy to find compilers which are optimised for different machine architectures.
+which means that it is quite efficient, and widely used, so it is easy to find compilers which are optimized for different machine architectures.
 The common tools for parallelizing scientific codes (OpenMP and MPI) are compatible with Fortran.